Mozambique travel advice

 The rainy season extends from November to April.
 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
 Roads may become impassable and bridges, damaged.

-During this season, cyclones also occur along the coast.
+Cyclones occur mainly along the coast from November to April.
 If you decide to travel to Mozambique during this time:

 - know that you expose yourself to serious safety risks